abircb/Ask-Wikipedia-CRX/README.md

 ![screenshot](/screenshot.png)

-Simply select a peice of text, right-click, and __Ask Wikipedia__
+Simply select a piece of text, right-click, and __Ask Wikipedia__

 ## Usage
-The extension is not yet available on the Chrome Web Store, but will be soon.
+The extension is available on the Chrome Web Store.
+Check it out [here](https://chrome.google.com/webstore/detail/ask-wikipedia/logjebkkhbbcbnmmnlgphneelgiffhgf?hl=en&authuser=1).

+You can also directly clone the repository and check out the source code.

 __To run:__
 <ul>